 The good news is that it’s never too late to establish healthy routines that can become healthy habits for a lifetime.

 Please keep in mind that the best way to change your son’s habits in a healthy direction is for your entire family to make these changes together.
 This generally begins with parents setting good examples in regard to what they eat, when they eat, where they eat and how they eat.

-Learn more about visual supports and download Autism Speaks ATN/AIR-P visual supports tool kit, free of charge, here.
+Learn more about visual supports and download the Autism Speaks ATN/AIR-P visual supports tool kit.

 Also, be sure to include physical activity into this daily schedule.
 And make it fun!
 It often helps to involve others in establishing a physical activity routine.
 This can be as simple as walking with friends around the neighborhood.
 Or perhaps you family would enjoy joining a birding or hiking club.
 Your church or local recreation center may have sports teams that welcome all participants – regardless of ability.